How Do I Get Paid?

 Why have I not been paid?
 There are many reasons why you may not have received your benefits:

 You may not have applied for your benefits with the Department of Veterans Affairs.
-If you have not applied yet, you can apply on the vets.gov Website.
+If you have not applied yet, you can apply on the va.gov Website.
 You need to apply to the VA each time you change your degree or location of schools.

 You may not have certified with the University of West Florida (UWF) Military and Veterans Resource Center (MVRC).
 If this is the case, you will need to submit your VA Enrollment Certification on-line via your myuwf account.